Japiahh/Chakaria-Tokenizer/README.md

 # Chakaria-Tokenizer
 I built Tokenizer for Indonesian Language Data Cleaning

 Chakaria-Tokenizer is a specialized text preprocessing tool designed to handle the linguistic complexity of Bahasa Indonesia.
-Unlike standard white-space tokenizers, Chakaria employs a hybrid approach—combining rule-based morphological segmentation with dictionary-based validation—to break down words into their meaningful components (stems, affixes, particles) while preserving semantic structure.
+Unlike standard white space tokenizers, Chakaria employs a hybrid approach combining rule based morphological segmentation with dictionary based validation to break down words into their meaningful components (stems, affixes, particles) while preserving semantic structure.

 This tool is optimized for NLP pipelines, linguistic analysis, and deep data cleaning tasks where understanding word structure is crucial.